LukasWoodtli/WebPage/content/c-space_dof.md

 Configuration space (C-space):

--The space of all configurations.
+- The space of all configurations.
--The n-dimensional space containing all possible configurations of the robot.
+- The n-dimensional space containing all possible configurations of the robot.

 The configuration of a robot is represented by a point in its C-space.